Project-706: Organization

 In December 1972, Nobel laureate Abdus Salam began to initiate the work on nuclear weapons.
 Abdus Salam called two of his students, Riazuddin and Masud Ahmad working at the International Centre for Theoretical Physics (ICTP) to report to Munir Ahmad Khan.
 Theoretical physicists at Institute of Physics (IP) of Quaid-e-Azam University began to report back to Pakistan Atomic Energy Commission.
 Theoretical physicists at IP formed the "Theoretical Physics Group (TPG)", which was mandated to develop the design of Pakistan's nuclear weapons.
 Abdus Salam played an integral role in TPG, and had done the groundbreaking work for the "Theoretical Physics Group", which was initially headed by Salam until 1974.
 The TPG took the research in Fast neutron calculations—the key to calculations of critical mass and weapon detonation.
 The TPG began to report directly to Abdus Salam and research was undertaken under his supervision.
 The TPG examined the problems of neutron diffraction, the theory of Simultaneity, hydrodynamics, and what kind of and how much fissile material and reflectors would be used.
 In 1973, Bhutto appointed Raziuddin Siddiqui as Technical member of Pakistan Atomic Energy Commission, and made him responsible for the preparation of its charter.
 Raziuddin Siddiqui, a theoretical physicist, established the Mathematical Physics Group (MPG) that took charge to carry out research in calculations on MC Integrals, cross section theory, critical mass theory, and mathematics involved in general theory of fission reactions.

 Educated at the Argonne National Laboratory, Munir Ahmad Khan and Abdus Salam called a meeting to initiate a work on an atomic weapon in March 1974 at the Pinstech Institute.
 The meeting was convened by Abdus Salam and Riazuddin of the Theoretical Physics Group (TPG), Asghar Qadir and Munir Ahmad Rashid of Mathematical Physics Group (MPG), Ishfaq Ahmad and Samar Mubarakmand of Nuclear Physics Group (NPG), and Hafeez Qureshi and Zaman Sheikh of Wah Group Scientists (WGS).
 During the meeting, the word "bomb" was never used, instead the academic scientists preferred to use scientific research rationale.
-There, the scientists decided to develop an 'implosion' over the 'gun type fission device' citing economy in the use of fissile material.
 The Plutonium and Uranium exploration committees, under Ishfaq Ahmad and Ahsan Mubarak, made discoveries of natural raw plutonium ores and Natural uranium deposits in the different areas of country.
 The Nuclear Physics Group, formed in 1967, began to work to under Ishfaq Ahmad.
 The NPG analysis the problems on the converting ^{238}U into ^{239}Pu.
 In the 1980s the NPG successfully produced the 10 kg of uranium.
 The NPG also manufactured and reprocessed the Plutonium isotopes at the New Labs, PARR-Reactor.